AVAILABILITY, LOCATION, AND METHODS TO SUMMON LAW ENFORCEMENT ASSISTANCE

 Preparation for large events on campus involve the creation of Incident Action Plans according to the Standardized Emergency Management System and in collaboration with mutual aid agencies and contracted safety personnel.

 New Student Orientations

 University Police personnel provide personal safety tips and emergency contact information to new students on a regular basis.
-Students are informed of policies, voluntary confidential crime reporting procedures, and safety programs through regular outreach through email, social media, and tabling at events throughout the academic year.
+Students are informed of policies, voluntary confidential crime reporting procedures, and safety programs.

 New Employee Orientations

-The offices of Safety & Risk Management and Human Resources present safety policies and procedures to new employees by in-person orientations.
-Employees are informed of injury and illness prevention, workplace violence prevention, confidential victim/survivor counseling services, safety programs, and voluntary confidential crime reporting procedures.
+Throughout the year University Police and Safety & Risk Management personnel present safety policies and procedures to new employees, in cooperation with the Human Resources department.
+Employees are informed of injury and illness prevention, workplace violence, safety programs, and voluntary confidential crime reporting procedures.

 ACTIONS IN THE LAST 18 MONTHS TO INCREASE SAFETY

 - Safety precautions initiated for the prevention of COVID-19 transmission